sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  accounting date for the row.
 It is the answer to "when did this happen?"
 * hasModifyUser - Whether the column *modifyUserId* is added to the database table to track the user who modified the row.
 * noEnabled - Whether the column *enabled* should **not** be added to the database table.
-By default it is added to the table at the end before the date fields added by *hasDates*.
+By default, it is added to the table at the end before the date fields added by *hasDates*.
 * isUserData - Whether the columns *userId* and *userGroup* are added to the database and whether an index on *userGroup* (and additionally *modifiedDate* if it is present) is created.
 Unless, a primary key is created with *userId* in it, then an index on *userId* (and *modifiedDate* if present) is created as well.
 The type of value that populates the *userGroup* field depends on how users are organized, but the *userGroup* value is targeted if any sharding is done on the table.
-The value for *userGroup* may also vary depending on the type type of data being stored.
+The value for *userGroup* may also vary depending on the type of data being stored.
 * isTopLevel - Whether the columns *lastTranId* and *touchedDate* should be added to the table.
 Generally if these columns are added then the table should be treated as a locking table to initiate transactions.